audrey-roe/Kora-AI/README.md

 ## Following Extension Guidelines

-Ensure that you've read through the [extensions guidelines](https://code.visualstudio.com/api/references/extension-guidelines) and follow best practices when using Kodev.
+Ensure that you've read through the [extensions guidelines](https://code.visualstudio.com/api/references/extension-guidelines) and follow best practices when using Kora AI.

 ## Working with Markdown